Code-Institute-Submissions/first-milestone-project-48/README.md

 ## Credits

 ### Content
-- The text used has been provided or collaboratively worked on during the development of the site with the club owners
+- The text used has been provided by the club owners or collaboratively worked on during the development of the site with the club owners
-- The class schedules and timings reflect existing classes being run
+- The class schedules and timings reflect existing classes being run currently

 ### Media
 - The gymnastic club, apparatus and gallery photos used in this site were obtained or taken with permission from the clubs owners